 Organic Raw Apple Cider Vinegar

 I steeped one green tea bag in 2-3 cups of water for 30–60 minutes.
-I then added 2-4 tablespoons of apple cider vinegar (depending on clarifying needs) and 1 tablespoon of raw honey.
+I then added 1-2 tablespoons of apple cider vinegar and 1 tablespoon of raw honey.
 I mixed thoroughly until the honey disappeared.
 Once the liquid cooled I poured it into my spray bottle now ready for use.

 Part hair in half and rinse with water.
 Now spray the tea rinse on scalp and hair thoroughly and gently massage the scalp.
 Clip one side up then proceed to the other.
 Once hair is completely saturated, let it sit for at least five minutes.
 Use any remaining tea cleansing rinse to repeat to both sides before rinsing.
 To completely avoid tangles during this cleasing process it is even better to wash hair in braids or twists.

 Before I even began using this method of hair cleansing I clarified my hair with apple cider vinegar and water.
 I used 1:3 part ratio of apple cider vinegar to water.
 The next wash day I started using the my tea rinse.

 Because this tea rinse has no slip, I no longer detangle my hair in the shower and instead detail carefully and gently before and/or after I wash my hair.
 For my usual styling method of setting my curls with braids, I use a mix of aloe vera, unrefined shea butter, hemp oil, camellia oil, and guar gum.
 Surprisingly the guar gum gives this mix the exact amount of slip needed to easily detangle my hair.
 I don’t have a set recipe for this as it’s just been a fun experiment.